grkisho/password-generator/README.md

 # Password Generator

-Create strong passwords with Password Generator with number of character's length
+Create strong passwords with Password Generator with number of character's length and types of character's